andrewparkstech/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
+## Intro
+Thanks for this opportunity!
+I completed all the homework on the checklist.
+I've explained each item below.

 ## Setting up a billing alarm and budget
 For the budget, I had an existing zero-spend budget I created previously but I liked the idea of creating the budget via CLI so I followed that through and now have a new budget named Budget_from_CLI.
 I then created an SNS topic and subscribed to it via CLI.
 I used a gmail address and the subscription confirmation email went into my spam folder, so you may want to check that if you don’t see the email show up pretty quick.
 I went on to create a CloudWatch billing alarm via the CLI.
 I also created an alarm via the GUI.